Naked Kings in the Information Age

 No doubt, there are problems in many university departments (nothing is perfect), but to suggest that one doesn’t require any formal education in these subjects – or needs to refer to formal research – is the height of arrogance and indicative of a catastrophic stupidity facilitated by myths of self-grandeur.

-But, more importantly is the fact that neither of these individuals have actually earned their right to be authorities.
+But, more disturbing is the fact that neither of these individuals have actually earned the right to be authorities.
 None of them have been rigorously peer reviewed by those with an actual education in the subject matter.
 None of them have ever submitted articles to peer reviewed journals.
 None of them have ever displayed any erudite arguments or profound insights on the world.
 None of them have actually contributed to knowledge or advanced civilization in the slightest.
 All they’ve done is served as cheerleaders for those who already agree with them — and earned hefty paychecks in the process.
 They are literally entertainers and nothing more.
-Much like SJWs, they merely identify as authorities and demand others submit to their lived experiences.
+Much like radical SJWs, they merely identify as authorities and demand others submit to their lived experiences.
 Facts need not apply.

 If you asked them all basic things about Islam that even a first year student of Islamic studies should know, they wouldn’t be capable of answering.
 If you asked them to provide evidence and reasons for their own assumptions about ethics, morality, reality, science, etc. they wouldn’t know where to start with respect to researching or even writing an article in defense of their ideas — they literally can only resort to memes and anecdotes.
 And their followers?
 Memes and anecdotes are all that matter.

 This is further evidenced by the fact that these polemicists wouldn’t be popular today had it not been for 9/11 and the War on Terror.
 No one would care to listen to them had Western culture not been fertile for their message.
 Ironically, it’s the very bigotry these ex-Muslims claim to fight which has given them a platform (and in many cases, fame and fortune).
 They are literally nothing without it.
-And yet, we are asked to be fair in analyzing their arguments?
+Yet, we are asked to be fair in analyzing their arguments?
 But what arguments have they proposed that haven’t been heard before from the likes of other arm-chair scholars like Bill Warner, Sam Harris, and Robert Spencer – all of whom likewise hold no formal education in any of the subjects they’re discussing?

 In summary, the doubts faced by many Muslims today are merely the product of vacuous ridicule by an online mob that has become far too narcissistic for its own good; an intellectual peasantry that have risen up to overthrow the monarchs of old and replace them with court jesters.